Seddon Park: History

-Seddon Park was named after Richard Seddon, the longest-serving Prime Minister of New Zealand.
-Hamilton Borough Council named it in July 1906 before it was developed.
+Seddon Park was named after Richard Seddon the longest-serving prime minister of New Zealand.
+The Hamilton Borough Council named it in July 1906 before it was developed.
 It was first used for a major cricket match in February 1914, when the touring Australians played a South Auckland XVIII in a two-day match.
 It has been in constant use since.

 Due to sponsorship from Trust Bank and subsequently Westpac, the ground was known as Trust Bank Park from 1990 to 1997, as WestpacTrust Park from 1997 to 2003, and as Westpac Park from 2003 to 2006.
 It reverted to its original name in 2006, when Westpac decided to end its sponsorship of a number of sporting events and grounds in New Zealand.

 Seddon Park staged one of the matches in the 1992 Cricket World Cup and three matches in the 2015 Cricket World Cup.

-Australia are scheduled to play a test match in March 2024 to mark the return to test cricket in Hamilton for the first time since 2020/21.
+Australia played a test match in March 2024 to mark the return to test cricket in Hamilton for the first time since 2020/21.